matthiasdroth/Auxiliary-Skills-for-Machine-Learning/README.md

 # Auxiliary-Skills-for-Machine-Learning
-Tutorials on non-code skills for machine learning (Git and AWS, more to come).
+Tutorials on non-code skills for machine learning (Git, AWS, and Docker).